 Over that 83-year period, the top 25% performing stocks averaged a staggering 50% annual return.

 Stock picking is all about finding which stocks are most likely to outperform the market, buying those, and ignoring the rest.
-On WallStreetZen, we help you uncover the stocks with the greatest potential to be long-term winners.
+One of WallStreetZen‘s offerings, Zen Investor, helps you uncover the stocks with the greatest potential to be long-term winners.
+Zen Investor is a stock picking newsletter led by stock market veteran Steve Reitmeister.
+As a subscriber, you receive stock picks, commentary, portfolio updates, and webinars from Steve, who hand-selects stocks through a proprietary 4-step process using WallStreetZen tools, including the market-beating proprietary Zen Ratings system.

-If you want to take a ‘done-for-you’ approach to your stock picking, The Motley Fool is a service that has vastly outperformed the S&P 500 since its inception:
+Another option if you prefer a ‘done-for-you’ approach to your stock picking?
+The Motley Fool is a service that has vastly outperformed the S&P 500 since its inception:

-You may be wondering, how much money can you make with stocks?
+(Side note: You may be wondering, how much money can you make with stocks?
+Click the link to find out.)

 When investors are looking for a safe investment, they typically turn to bonds.
 However, investment-grade bonds offer low returns (around 3-5% in the last decade).